 MFL – Implementation

-At St Oswald’s, we understand that early language acquisition can only be of benefit to our pupils, therefore, despite the fact that language learning is only a statutory requirement for KS2 pupils, our students begin their language learning journey in KS1, with children in EYFS enjoying some taster sessions.
+At St Oswald’s, we understand that early language acquisition can only be of benefit to our pupils, therefore, despite the fact that language learning is only a statutory requirement for KS2 pupils, our students begin an introduction to their language learning journey in KS1, with children in EYFS enjoying some taster sessions.
 Key areas of learning such as speech and language, memory and language acquisition are all fundamental areas of our MFL curriculum.
 Implementing a curriculum which promotes the ability to respond and ask questions in the target language will prove invaluable for continued language learning through the children’s educational journeys with the eventual aim of taking this skill abroad or increasing future employment opportunities.

 Our curriculum is designed along the model provided for us by the Primary MFL Team in Liverpool – part of SIL.
 This works along a cyclical pattern where topics are revisited across the year groups, allowing children to reinforce previous vocabulary but to also build upon grammatical understanding and sentence structure.
 Lessons in KS1 are designed to be for 20mins per week, with some reinforcement through teacher use of classroom language, praise, commands etc in Spanish; these lessons take place later on in the year in the summer term.
 KS2 children enjoy a 30min lesson per week, again, with reinforcement outside of the discrete language lesson.
 Classes are delivered by our Foreign Language Assistant, our MFL lead or class teachers.
-We believe that the children benefit from language learning from a native speaker who models authentic pronunciation and their own unique perspective of speaking Spanish as their mother tongue; our FLO is timetabled to teach across the KS2 classes on a rota, with each year group receiving specialist teaching for 3 half terms per year.
+We believe that the children benefit from language learning from a native speaker who models authentic pronunciation and their own unique perspective of speaking Spanish as their mother tongue; our FLO is timetabled to teach across the KS2 classes on a rota, alongside our specialist teacher, with each year group receiving at least 3 half terms of support per year.
 Class teachers are supported in their teaching with planning and resources provided by the MFL subject lead that can be adapted as necessary for individual classes, designed in collaboration with the PMFL team’s planning so that consistency across the curriculum is achieved.

 The key knowledge and skills for each year group have been mapped out across Key Stage 2, ensuring progression between each year group.
 Key skills are revisited, embedded and built upon as pupils move through the topics and year groups.
 Our scheme of work offers a high quality, engaging curriculum with a clear structure for progression.
 Teachers identify cross-curricular links wherever possible and ensure that previously gained knowledge and skills can be reinforced and applied in new contexts, alongside provision for intercultural understanding.
 Spanish is assessed at the end of each half termly topic based upon the age-related expectations for the year group.
 Children will be working below, towards, at or exceeding the expected standard; adaptations or scaffolding is provided for SEND children or those struggling with certain aspects of language learning, as well as those who need extra challenge.
 We have high expectations of all our pupils in St Oswald’s and want our children to achieve pride in their achievements and feel empowered in language learning.